jschomay/httpacman/notes.md

 - in components/index loop through all components passed in to mixin to extend with instead of hardcoding to use just sprite

-- think about if entities should be under models/ since they now have draw functions

-- find better way to access header bar height instead of hard coding 58 everywhere

 - Need to strip out base tag ie: <base href="http://www.univ-paris1.fr/">

 - Some sites use framesets and dont have a body... so out stuff doesn't get appended, arg

-- there's really no reason to use backbone at all at this point... make the directors regular classes

 - directional speed goes over the player speedlimit.
 Not really a big deal, but if you want to fix it, check the length of the combined vy/vx vectors against the speedlimit before adding the acceleration instead of just checking vy and vx individually